Healthcare waste

 Healthcare wastes are defined as any wastes that result during a healthcare procedure.
 Some of these wastes (known as clinical/infectious waste) may be hazardous to those that come into contact with them and are subject to strict controls.

-You need to arrange for disposal of these items with your local healthcare provider.
+If you need to arrange disposal of these items please contact your healthcare practitioner in the first instance.
 Please see the categories under 'Management of Healthcare Waste' below for advice and guidance on disposal.

 Responsibility for Healthcare Waste in the Community